-Previous research often investigates the effects of demonstrator skill, contrasting one skilled and one unskilled demonstrator.
+Previous research often investigates the effects of demonstrator skill, contrasting one skilled and one unskilled demonstrator (2, 64).
 Following this reasoning, one might consider that the integration mechanism used depends on the skill level of teammates.
-However, value-sensitive models VS and SG benefit from any information about the structure of the environment, regardless of if it is positive or negative.
+However, value-sensitive models VS and SG benefit from any information about the structure of the environment, regardless of whether it is positive or negative.
 Therefore, we did not investigate effects of participant skill directly.
-However, participants appeared more sensitive to choices of their peers that lead to high rewards (Fig. 3 and Fig. 4c), mirroring the human tendency to "copy" (here rather "learn from") the successful.
+However, participants appeared more sensitive to choices of their peers that lead to high rewards (Figs. 3 and 4C), mirroring the human tendency to "copy" (here rather "learn from") the successful (24, 25).
 Nevertheless, it remains an open question how sensitive participants can be to others' perceived skill in this task, and in what way this would influence their decision-making.

 With the focus of this study being on the mechanisms of integrating social information as an individual, we left group dynamics of exploration throughout the experiment largely unexplored.
-While we find social clustering on a group level (Fig. 3b and Fig. 4b), we can explain this using individual-level mechanisms.
+While we find social clustering on a group level (Figs. 3B and 4B), we can explain this using individual-level mechanisms.
 In our task design, participants are incentivized to maximize individual gain, which limits the benefit of active coordination.
-Based on participant's reported strategies, it is unlikely that they coordinated their behaviour to maximize information gain as well.
-However, it may be interesting to investigate coordination strategies in similar task settings, for example by changing the incentive 61 to optimal understanding of the environment rather than maximizing rewards.
+Based on participant's reported strategies, it is unlikely that they coordinated their behavior to maximize information gain as well.
+However, it may be interesting to investigate coordination strategies in similar task settings, for example by changing the incentive (65) from maximizing individual reward to maximizing knowledge of the environment.

-Our experiments limited the environmental correlation to r = 0.6.
+Our main experiments limited the environmental correlation to r = 0.6.
 This is due to the fact that it was both harder to generate many environments with higher correlations, and the results would be less insightful, likely converging on imitation as they approach 1.
 However, our task using only one specific correlation of environments leads to a number of new questions: For which range of correlations humans are still sensitive to the optimal strategy?
 When (if ever) do they stop integrating social information altogether?
 Are humans able to make use of negatively correlated environments as well as positively correlated ones?
+While a large-scale battery of experiments across a range of social correlations is beyond the scope of this paper, we use evolutionary simulations to show that SG has the best normative performance for correlations as low as $r = 0.2 \pm 0.05$ (SI Appendix, Fig. S5).
+Indeed, when the task environments had lower social correlations of $r = 0.1 \pm 0.05$ (Exp.
+1R), AS became dominant model ($pxp{AS} = 0.999$), implying that humans are sensitive to the relevance of social information (SI Appendix, Fig. S6).
+However, the threshold at which they stop relying on social information, whether they would over- or underweight social information before then, and how this could be influenced by the framing of the task, remains a question for further research.

 Additionally, in real life, we would expect to find some people with more similar tastes to us and others with more different tastes.
 How such varying correlations between participants would affect how social information is used remains an open question.
-Given prior research showing that humans are quite capable of adjusting their social learning based on the skill of the observed individual, it seems reasonable to assume they could adjust to higher or lower levels of correlation as well.
-It would be interesting to see if this would lead to only learning from the most closely correlated individual, or from all sources but with higher assumed noise for lower correlations.
+Given prior research showing that humans are quite capable of adjusting their social learning based on the skill of the observed individual (2, 25, 26), it seems reasonable to assume they could adjust to higher or lower levels of correlation as well.
+It would be interesting to see whether this would lead to only learning from the most closely correlated individual, or from all sources but with higher assumed noise for lower correlations.